We have information you must know before you buy the FJ Cruiser.

-Standard equipment includes air conditioning; tilt steering; power windows and door locks; eight-way manually-adjustable driver's seat; six-speaker AM/FM/CD/MP3/WMA audio with SiriusXM, auxiliary jack, USB port with iPod connectivity, plus hands-free phone and music streaming via Bluetooth; steering-wheel-mounted audio and Bluetooth controls; an engine immobilizer; and P265/70R17 tires on 17-inch steel wheels (with a full-size spare mounted on the back door).
+Standard equipment includes air conditioning; tilt steering; power windows and door locks; power mirrors with marker lights; eight-way manually-adjustable driver's seat; six-speaker AM/FM/CD/MP3/WMA audio with SiriusXM, auxiliary jack, USB port with iPod connectivity, plus hands-free phone and music streaming via Bluetooth; steering-wheel-mounted audio and Bluetooth controls; an engine immobilizer; and P265/70R17 tires on 17-inch steel wheels (with a full-size spare mounted on the back door).
 Upholstery is water-resistant fabric and flooring is a rubber-like mat.

 The Toyota FJ Cruiser is the rebirth of the original Toyota FJ 40, known in North America as the original Land Cruiser.
 It was a rugged, go-anywhere vehicle, a sport utility vehicle decades before the genre had a name.

 The FJ Cruiser was designed in Southern California.
 The design evokes the heritage of the FJ40 and other early Land Cruisers without being retro.
 This is no simple cloning of a nearly half-century old design.
 Instead, what Toyota wanted to do was to project how the original Jeep-like FJ would have evolved had it remained in production all these years.
 The engineering and manufacturing of the Toyota FJ Cruiser are done in Japan.